Cyclone Roanu

-Cyclonic Storm Roanu (Note: The name was contributed by the Maldives, which means coir rope in Dhivehi.) (/'roʊɑːnuː/) was a relatively weak tropical cyclone that caused severe flooding in Sri Lanka and Bangladesh during May 2016.
+Cyclonic Storm Roanu (Note: The name Roanu (Dhivehi: ރޯނު; [ɾoːnu]) was contributed by the Maldives and refers to coil ropes made out of coconut husks in Dhivehi.) was a relatively weak tropical cyclone that caused severe flooding in Sri Lanka and Bangladesh during May 2016.
 It was the first tropical cyclone of the annual cyclone season.
 Roanu originated from a low-pressure area that formed south of Sri Lanka, gradually drifted north and intensified into a cyclonic storm on 19 May.
 However, wind shear and land interaction caused it to weaken slightly, before reintensifying as it accelerated towards the coast of Bangladesh.

 The storm was responsible for 105 deaths in Sri Lanka and another 30 deaths in Bangladesh.
 A further 99 persons in Sri Lanka were reported missing.
 Damage throughout Sri Lanka reached US$2 billion.
 Roanu also brought torrential rainfall to the Indian states of Tamil Nadu, Andhra Pradesh, Kerala and Odisha as it drifted in a generally northeastward direction, close to the coast.